vyaskruti89/JavaScriptFundamentals2019/examples/webpack/WebpackTutorial.md

 ## Setting up the Project

 Create a new folder for this project and open it in Visual Studio Code.
-Let's create a folders and files like this:
+Then create more folder and files within this project like this:

 ```
 > public